 Wuxia Novels, Movies, and Television Series: A Beginner's Guide

-Simply put, Wuxia (武侠) is a genre of Chinese writing featuring the lives and adventures of martial artists.
-The stories are always set in ancient China, typically between the Tang and middle Ching dynasties (approximately AD 618 to AD 1800).
-The main attraction of the Wuxia novels is the myriad of powerful martial arts, or kung fu, wielded by the story characters.
+Simply put, Wuxia (武侠) is a genre of Chinese literature featuring the lives and adventures of Chinese martial artists.
+The stories are always set in historical China, typically between the Tang and middle Ching dynastic periods (approximately AD 618 to AD 1800).
+The main attraction of Wuxia novels is the myriad of powerful martial arts, or kung fu, wielded by the story characters.

-While movies and television adaptations of famous Wuxia novels tend to show protagonists capable of feats such as scaling tall buildings, shattering walls with one blow, or self-healing, it should be noted that Wuxia stories are not supernatural in premise.
-Gods, demons and monsters do not feature in them.
-Tropes such as inter-realm travel and non-human races do not appear too.
-In the parlance of modern Chinese writing, Wuxia is clearly differentiated from Xianxia (仙侠) by having no “magic.”
+While cinematic and television adaptations of famous Wuxia novels tend to show protagonists capable of feats such as scaling tall buildings, shattering walls with one blow, and self-healing, it should be noted that Wuxia stories are never supernatural in premise.
+Gods, demons, and monsters do not appear.
+Tropes such as inter-realm travel and non-human races are non-existent too.
+In the parlance of modern Chinese literature, Wuxia is clearly differentiated from Xianxia (仙侠) by having no “magic.”
 The latter genre is the one closer to the western fantasy writing genre that international world readers are more familiar with.

 Note: Xia (侠) is the Chinese character for chivalry and could be used as a suffix for many terms.

-Wuxia as an acknowledged genre only came into prominence after the May Fourth Movement of 1919, the movement itself spearheaded by patriotic students calling for a new response to the world order.
-From this movement evolved a new form of literature, and progressively the Chinese world saw more and more works written in the Wuxia style.
-Such works peaked in popularity between the 1960s and the 1980s, fuelled by the rise of popular Wuxia writers like Jin Yong and Liang Yusheng, as well as popular movie and television adaptations.
-Of note, Wuxia novels from the 1960s onwards differ markedly in writing style from predecessors.
-These newer works were easier to read, and also included other storytelling elements like mystery, romance and political intrigue.
+Wuxia as an acknowledged Chinese literature genre only came into prominence after the May Fourth Movement of 1919, the movement itself spearheaded by patriotic students calling for a new response to the world order.
+From this movement evolved new styles of Chinese storytelling, and progressively, the Chinese world saw more and more works written in the Wuxia style.
+Such works peaked in popularity between the 1960s and the 1980s, fueled by the popularity of Wuxia writers like Jin Yong and Liang Yusheng, as well as numerous successful movie and television adaptations.
+Of note, Wuxia novels written in the 1960s and later markedly differ in style from predecessors.
+These newer works were easier to read.
+They also included storytelling elements such as mystery, romance, and political intrigue.

 Martial arts, or kung fu, is the heart of Wuxia.
 With the notable exception of Jin Yong’s Duke of Mount Deer, practically every Wuxia story has a protagonist capable of astonishing martial art feats.

-In a way, this makes Wuxia characters similar to the meta-humans of American comics.
+In a way, such fantastical abilities make Wuxia characters similar to the meta-humans of American comics.
 However, it should be noted that Wuxia abilities are largely limited to physical prowess.
-Psychic abilities, such as hypnosis, do feature rarely, but never with the sort of formidability found in American comics.
+Psychic abilities, such as hypnosis, do rarely feature, but never with the sort of formidability found in American comics.
 Lastly, Wuxia characters are never born with their abilities.
 There is no W-Gene, etc. Whatever Wuxia heroes are capable of doing is the result of arduous and prolonged training.

 Kung fu is actually the Cantonese pronunciation of the characters 功夫.
 In Mandarin, it is pronounced as gong fu.

-Insurgency: Many popular Wuxia novels are set in the Qing Dynasty, and to a lesser extent, the Yuan and Southern Song Dynasty.
-These were the centuries when China was under threat, or conquered and ruled by foreign tribes.
-Stories thus feature martial artists gathering to resist invasion or to overthrow occupying forces.
-Many of the genre’s most beloved characters hail from such eras.
+Insurgency: Many best-selling Wuxia novels are set in the Qing Dynasty, and to a lesser extent, the Yuan and Southern Song Dynasty.
+These were the centuries when China was under threat, or conquered and ruled by foreign powers.
+Such novels thus feature martial artists gathering to resist invasion or to overthrow occupying forces.
+Many of the genre’s most beloved characters hail from such works.
 For example, Guo Jing (郭靖), Yang Guo (杨过), Lü Siniang (吕四娘), and Chen Jialuo (陈家洛).

 Wulin dominance: Wulin (武林), or Jianghu (江湖), is the world of the martial artists.
 It encompasses all clans and sects, unaffiliated individuals, as well as all interactions between these characters and factions.
 Wuxia novels with this trope usually feature one clan or individual rising to power through sheer kung fu superiority or ruthless machinations.
 The bulk of the story is then about the struggle to overthrow this tyrant.
 Typically with the “main hero” mastering some form of superior technique.